 The language of instruction and course literature is English.

 Your humanities background and technical skills can also open up opportunities in development and investigative work, as well as in multidisciplinary projects.
-Through your expertise in conducting research with a humanities approach using digital source materials and tools, this degree will make you an attractive candidate for doctoral studies in the disciplines associated with the Master Programme in Digital Humanities.
+Through your expertise in conducting research with a humanities approach using digital source materials and tools, this degree will make you an attractive candidate for doctoral studies in the disciplines associated with the Master's Programme in Digital Humanities.
 The programme currently collaborates with the PhD programmes in the fields of library and information science, archaeology and ancient history, art history and textile studies.
 You can therefore gain eligibility for a PhD position in one of these disciplines by focusing your elective courses and your two-year Master's thesis topic in your chosen discipline.

 Students are selected based on a statement of purpose and a summary of a previous thesis or other academic text.
 Please upload the statement of purpose and the summary in a single document (as your programme-specific document) together with your application to the programme.
 Tuition fee-paying students and non-paying students are admitted on the same grounds but in different selection groups.

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application and tuition fees.
 Fees cover application and tuition only and do not cover accommodation, academic literature or the general cost of living.
 Read more about fees.